-4. Compensated Absences
+6. Compensated Absences

-Epic provides vacation and sick leave benefits in accordance with Title 70 of the Oklahoma Statutes, Article 6-104, which provides for annual sick leave and personal business days.
-Epic policy allows certified employees to accumulate such days to a maximum number of days.
+Epic One-on-One provides vacation and sick leave benefits in accordance with Title 70 of the Oklahoma Statutes, Article 6-104, which provides for annual sick leave and personal business days.
+Epic One-on-One policy allows certified employees to accumulate such days to a maximum number of days.
 None of the benefits are payable upon retirement or death.
-Epic's non-certified staff receives 12 days of vacation and sick days per year but has used most of these at the end of the year.
+Epic One-on-One's non-certified staff receives 12 days of vacation and sick days per year but has used most of these at the end of the year.

-5. Fund Balance
+7. Fund Balance